DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: Methods

-We propose DETACH, a unified policy network that disentangles environmental perception from self-state representation, addressing limitations in environmental generalization and skill transfer of existing methods.
-Prior approaches rely on tightly coupled observation representations and skill chaining, limiting generalization to novel tasks and environments.
-DETACH employs a dual-encoder design with an environmental encoder $\Phi_{\text{env}}$ and a self-encoder $\Phi_{\text{self}}$, using an observation separation strategy.
-Their outputs are fused via a multi-strategy adaptive mechanism and processed by a shared transformer encoder $\phi$ to enhance perception-control collaboration.
-During adaptation, pre-trained encoders are reused with a novel separation policy $S_{\text{new}}$ for new observation patterns, enabling generative generalization and improved transfer.
+DETACH employs a dual-encoder design with environmental encoder $\Phi_{\text{env}}$ and self-encoder $\Phi_{\text{self}}$ to disentangle environmental perception from self-state representation.
+Their outputs are fused via a multi-strategy adaptive mechanism and processed by the shared transformer encoder $\phi$ to enhance perception-control collaboration.

-\subsection{3.1 Observation Space Reconstruction Model}
+\subsection{Observation Space Reconstruction Model}